MMesbahU/Weggis/Files/deep.md

 Another powerful statistic to delect selection from hard sweeps is XP-EHH, which measures the differential decay of haplotype homozygosity.
 XP-EHH are not standardised based on allele frequency bins and therefore are not sensitive to misspecification of the ancestral state.
+We assume that our target population is PEL and our reference population is CHB.

 This statistic can be again computed using selscan, provided that we have a genetic map file.
 A genetic map for chromosome 11 (based on 1000 Genomes data) is provided here:
 ```
 less -S Files/genetic_map_GRCh37_chr11.map